 Seventh-day Adventists are well-known for their emphases on a plant based diet and total abstinence from tobacco, alcohol and illegal drugs.
 Recent health studies have shown the average life-span of members in the North American Seventh-day Adventist church is considerably longer than for the average American.

 The Seventh-day Adventist Church runs an extensive world-wide hospital system, providing state-of-the art care and graduating thousands of health care professionals.
-The Oregon Conference is proud to be home to two hospitals in the Adventist Health Care System, Adventist Medical Center-Portland and Tillamook County General Hospital, along with health care professionals from an extensive array of specialties and sub-specialties.
+The Oregon Conference is proud to be home to two hospitals in the Adventist Health Care System, OHSU Adventist Health Portland and a hospital in Tillamook, OR called Adventist Health Tillamook, along with health care professionals from an extensive array of specialties and sub-specialties.

 The Oregon Conference is also home to a medical clinic serving individuals in Multnomah County who have no access to health insurance.
-The PACS Family Health Clinic, housed in Portland Adventist Community Services, is staffed by one full-time registered nurse and a half-time medical assistant.
-Patient care is provided five mornings a week by a volunteer group of physicians and nurses.
+The PACS Health Center, housed in Portland Adventist Community Services.